 Is there such a thing as too much asparagus?

 You know what they say: Everything moderation.
 So, can you overdo it on the asparagus?
-Feller says it’s possible—but it’s hard.
+Not really.
+Feller agrees, saying it’s hard to OD on such a heart-healthy vegetable.
 “I suppose if asparagus is all someone at for every meal it might be too much,” she says.
 “But I think if a person enjoys the taste it can be incorporated into their routine and balanced meal plan, and hopefully in a little more moderation.”

 Now that you know just how good asparagus is for you, let’s talk about how to prepare it.
 After all, we’ve all had flavorless asparagus at one point or another—and it’s not exactly appetizing.
 But when cooked in the right way, asparagus can be flat-out delicious.
 “I love a good grilled asparagus topped with a balsamic vinegar or fig balsamic,” says Feller. ”I also like to make sautéed asparagus with shallots and dill to go over fish.”